whsad/GitHub-User-Activity/README.md

 - **Fetch User Activity**: Displays the latest activity records of a specified GitHub user.
 - **Timestamp Display**: Users can choose whether to display time information for the activities.
 - **Supports Multiple Activity Types**: Includes various activity types such as pushes, issues, starring, forking, and more.

+*This is a solution to a project challenge in* [roadmap.sh](https://roadmap.sh/projects/github-user-activity)